 Naltrexone was FDA approved in 1994 to help treat alcohol dependency, and in 2010 it was approved for treating opioid dependency.
 As an opioid antagonist, naltrexone can block the pleasurable effects of opioids or alcohol in the reward center of the brain.
 As a result, the desire or temptation to use the substance is greatly diminished, reducing the risk of relapse.

 Effectiveness of Naltrexone

 Two important clinical studies in the nineties provided the statistical data that would lead to the approval of the drug as an adjunct therapy for treating alcoholism.
 Because naltrexone binds and blocks opioid receptors, the sensations of euphoria and sedative effects of the opioid or alcohol are reduced.
 Over time this effect leads to reduced drug-seeking behavior.
 Adherence to the medication regimen is critical in achieving a positive outcome.

 The use of naltrexone for treating alcohol or opioid addiction is one part of a comprehensive treatment plan.
-MAT is integrated into a plan that includes ongoing individual psychotherapy, group therapy, and social support groups.
-The addition of MAT to the treatment regimen has enabled those in early recovery to remain committed to sobriety, maintaining steady employment and living fulfilling lives.
+It can be integrated into a plan that includes ongoing individual psychotherapy, group therapy, and social support groups.
+The treatment regimen has enabled those in early recovery to remain committed to sobriety, maintaining steady employment and living fulfilling lives.

 Naltrexone is not without some side effects and risks.
 These may include: